tiffany352/godot-starlight/README.md

 will need to edit StarManager.gd for your needs.
 It also does not display correctly in the editor due to it using different FOV settings from the scene.

+## star_pixel_art.gdshader

+For pixel art mode there is 1 extra setting `falloff_offset`.
+This setting controls how sharp vs diffuse the texture should appear.
+Lower values are sharper.
+It's mostly a matter of tweaking it until it looks right, but generally this is some low value like 0.05.

+Some tips for authoring pixel art PSF textures:

+The shader applies an inverse square falloff from the center.
+An even-sized texture is expected, "The center" is the pixel in the lower right of the central 2x2.

+Diffraction spikes (the lines that come shooting out) should have a constant brightness in your texture due to the falloff already being applied.
+Other parts, like the central glowy part, should be a gradient from the center.
+The centermost pixel should be pure white.

+The alpha channel is not used.
+Your texture should overall be white, unless you want to deliberately introduce a tint applied on top of the existing star colors.
+Some color can be used for chromatic aberration.

+When authoring the texture, a good workflow is to use multiple layers and set them all to additive blending.
+Some layers you may want to duplicate into separate red, green, and blue channels.
+These channels can then be scaled slightly reltaive to each other, to create chromatic aberration.

 # Credit